pyload/pyload-android/readme.md

 Please report any issues with the client here: https://bitbucket.org/ranan/pyload-android/issues?status=new&status=open

-In order to use the Android client make sure your the newest pyLoad Core with version 0.4.9 is running on your system, accessible over the network, the ip/hostname is correct and the port forwarded if necessary.
+In order to use the Android client make sure the newest pyLoad Core with version 0.4.9 is running on your system, accessible over the network, the ip/hostname is correct and the port forwarded if necessary.

 #### Features
 - Modern UI (Android 4+ components)
 - **ActionBar** integration
-- add links via **Share option** (e.g. Chrome/YouTube -> pyLoad)
+- Add links via **Share option** (e.g. Chrome/YouTube -> pyLoad)
 - Add packages, or upload container files (DLC, CCF etc.)
 - Display current downloads
 - Display queue/collector